lachhebo/izza/README.md

 # Izza

-ieieiieiei is my personal data science and machine learning toolbox.
+izza is my personal data science and machine learning toolbox.

 there is mainly personal function for data visualisation: